Set theory

 \[ ∀(S) \cdot E \in S ∩ ∀(T) \cdot T ¬= E: T ¬ \in S: S = : set(E) \]

 \[ \text{Around } 100 \text{ lines??
-(I might add another definition, but at the time of typing this, this is on } 95 \text{ lines.)} \]
+(I might add or remove another definition, but at the time of typing this, this is on } 95 \text{ lines.)} \]

 \[ \text{succ} (n) = : set(n) ∨ n \]